 If you are the victim of domestic violence, you may have the right to take time off from work.
 The federal Family and Medical Leave Act (FMLA) and some state laws allow domestic violence victims to take leave from work in certain circumstances.
 If your state has a paid sick leave law, you may be able to use your sick leave to handle issues stemming from domestic violence, as well.

-These problems have led a number of states to pass domestic violence leave laws, which give victims of domestic violence the right to take time off for certain reasons.
+These problems have led a number of states to pass domestic violence leave laws, which give victims of domestic violence the right to take time off for certain reasons; this time may be paid or unpaid, depending on your state's law.
 Some states also allow those who are victims of, or witnesses to, a crime to take time off to attend court proceedings.
 These laws apply to victims of crime in general, which includes victims of domestic violence.
 And, the federal Family and Medical Leave Act (FMLA) may also provide a right to leave for some domestic violence victims.

-Almost a dozen states -- including California, Florida, Illinois, and Washington -- and the District of Columbia have passed laws giving victims of domestic violence the right to take some time off work.
+More than a dozen states—including California, Florida, Illinois, Washington and the District of Columbia—have passed laws giving victims of domestic violence the right to take some time off work.
 These laws vary significantly in the details, including: